 The best time to ask your questions is during an in-person meeting with the solar consultant.
 Asking all your questions at this meeting will help you determine if the company is a good fit for you.

 1. How long have you been in business?

 The longer the company has been in business, the better.
-This will mean that they have proven they can withstand the test of time and have experience in the field.
-Go Solar Group has been in existence since 2009.
+It proves they can withstand the test of time and have experience in the field.
+Go Solar Group has existed since 2009.

 2. Is your company NABCEP certified?

-This certification gives companies additional credentials as an installer.
-They have state certification, OSHA 10 certification, OSHA 30 certification, and NABCEP training.
+This certification gives solar companies additional credentials as an installer.
+Some certifications to look for include state certification, OSHA 10 certification, OSHA 30 certification, and NABCEP training.

 3. Is the company licensed and insured in my state?

-Go Solar Group has licenses to install in Utah and the Reno metropolitan area of Nevada.
-We are also insured for one million dollars.
+Go Solar Group has licenses to install in the Reno metropolitan area of Nevada.
+We are also insured and only work with trusted contractors.

 4. What module and inverter manufacturers do you use?

 Go Solar Group uses Axitec monocrystalline modules, which are German-engineered.
 We also offer LG, Silfab and Solaria premium module options.